Pyrrhus's invasion of the Peloponnese: War against Macedon

 On his return to his homeland, Pyrrhus found himself in a difficult position.
 His Italian sojourn had emptied his coffers and crippled his army, leaving him reliant on Sicilian mercenaries who required payment.
 In order to secure funds to pay his troops, Pyrrhus planned a war against Antigonus II Gonatas, the new king of Macedon.
 Citing Antigonus's refusal to provide him with aid during his Italian expedition as a casus belli, Pyrrhus invaded Macedon in the spring of 274 BC.
 He was accompanied by an army consisting of 8,000 infantry and 500 cavalry although their numbers were probably augmented by Gallic mercenaries.
 It has been speculated that by invading Macedon, Pyrrhus was acting as the agent of the monarchs of Ptolemaic Egypt, Ptolemy II and Arsinoe II, however N. G. L. Hammond posits that this is highly unlikely.

 Initially, Pyrrhus had simply viewed his incursion into Macedon as an opportunity to plunder.
 However, the capture of numerous towns and the defection to his side of 2,000 Macedonian soldiers caused him to make his objective the seizure of the Macedonian throne.
 Antigonus marched with his army to western Macedon and was confronted by Pyrrhus at the Battle of the Aous.
 Pyrrhus began the engagements by slaughtering Antigonus's Gallic rearguard before securing the surrender of the Macedonian war elephants.
 Demoralised by these sudden reverses, the Macedonian phalangites responded to Pyrrhus's appeals and defected to the Epiriote side.
 Abandoned by his army, Antigonus managed to escape to Thessaloniki with a small force of cavalry.
 He was able to entrench himself there, protected by his strong navy which enabled him to maintain links with his possessions in Greece.

 Antigonus's flight left Pyrrhus in complete control of the Macedonian hinterland and Thessaly in central Greece.
-However, not all of Macedon surrendered to the Epiriote king and he was compelled to send his general, the Spartan Prince Cleonymus to capture Edessa.
+However, not all of Macedon surrendered to the Epirote king and he was compelled to send his general, the Spartan Prince Cleonymus to capture Edessa.
 Despite initially being welcomed with enthusiasm by the Macedonians, he managed to alienate his new subjects when his Gallic troops ransacked the royal Macedonian tombs at Vergina.
 By late 274 BC or early 273 BC, Pyrrhus secured the occupation of Macedonia and returned to Epirus, leaving his son Ptolemy to govern the region.